 ]]>

-https://www.zagadiy.com/2019/12/06/glass-flower-vase-cement-project-number-3/feed/ 0 466
+https://www.zagadiy.com/2019/12/06/diy-glass-flower-vase-glass-and-cement-project/feed/ 0 466

 Tea light Candle Holder- Cement Project Number 2 https://www.zagadiy.com/2019/11/11/tea-light-candle-holder-cement-project-number-2/?utm_source=rss&utm_medium=rss&utm_campaign=tea-light-candle-holder-cement-project-number-2 https://www.zagadiy.com/2019/11/11/tea-light-candle-holder-cement-project-number-2/#respond Mon, 11 Nov 2019 16:01:32 +0000 https://www.zagadiy.com/?p=426 Here’s a great little project that combines two crafts I love- cement casting and glass cutting.
 You will need: A glass bottle- I used a blue wine bottle.
 Follow my instructions for cutting glass here.
 Cement.
 Follow my instructions for making it here.
 Round plastic container- make sure the diameter of the container is a...